 The tables below show the most common and most serious side effects doctors know about.
 Keep in mind that there might be other side effects doctors do not yet know about.
 If important new side effects are found, the study doctor will discuss these with you.

-Study Group 1 and Group 2 - Possible side effects of pevonodistat are listed in the tables below.
+Study Group 1, Group 2, and Group 3 - Possible side effects of MK-3475 (pembrolizumab), carboplatin, and pemetrexed are listed in the tables below:

-Possible Side Effects of Pevonodistat
+Possible Side Effects of MK-3475 (pembrolizumab)